BrahimS/dev-env-starterKit/README.md

-# js-dev-env-demo-api
+# dev-env
-API for JS Dev Env Demo in Pluralsight course
+Small API built in Node and Express hosted on Heroku",